 Through collaborative university and employer members and other strategic partners, GEM develops funding to award fellowships and builds mentor networks to support fellows in achieving academic and professional success.

-Knoxville native Terryl Dodson, a 2021 graduate in electrical engineering and computer science, continues his academic pursuit in graduate school at Virginia Tech with the support of a national GEM Fellowship.
+Knoxville native Terryl Dodson, a 2021 graduate in electrical engineering and computer science, continues his academic pursuit in graduate school with the support of a national GEM Fellowship.

 “The GEM Fellowship will benefit me in many ways,” said Dodson.
 “I will be attending graduate school at no cost where I will be able to partake in and conduct research and broaden my knowledge within computer science.
 I also have been given two internship opportunities with IBM through the fellowship (summer 2021 and summer 2022).”